Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 ###### app/build/generated/source/r/debug/tld/company/user/project/R.java

 The `R.java` file is our resources file.
+It contains all the resource IDs for all the resources in our res/ directory.

 ````java
 public static final class string {